ngugiii/Portfolio-Website/README.md

      - JSX
      - Styled Components
      - Libraries: AOS library
-     - Hooks: useEffect and UseState
+     - Hooks: useEffect, useRef and UseState
+     - used EmailJs for sending emails on my contact component

 - HTML - provided the markup
 - CSS